dribnet/purvs/README.md

 MDDN242 README

-Sketch Ideas Experiment Two - 11/05/20

-I made some minor changes to the style of my letters.
-I changed the colour to green and I figured out the way to change the colour opacity in hex format.
-This allowed me to make my code more efficient by inserting the veriables rather than using 'fill' and inserting the numbers.
-It was also very easy to trasnfer my colour palette over to the draw_letters.js file!! :)

-I also made some small parameter changes to my letter B and C. I did this just to refine my lettering style a bit more.
+Designing Alphabet Progress - 12/05/2020

+This is just a progress update and where I am up to in terms of designing my letters.
+I have linked my parameters to the editor.js which has been helping me alot in terms of design and generating the code (so I don't have to input and guess random numbers).

+I am currently up to the letter V, you can have a look at my preview image or thumbnail to see an example of the style I am going for.
+My letters are best viewed in the editor as well because I was able to change the background colour to a dark grey which suits my lettering the most.
+The opacity and negative space especially shows up when the background is this colour.
+If you have a look at my alphabet.js you will see that my letters look a bit different to my ABC or editor and that's because the background light and my letters have opacity applied to them so they became lighter instead of darker.

+I will continue the alphabet and finish with the numbers too!

 The 14 parameters per letter:
  • "offsetx": 17, | x position for first rect (filled)